The 90 Day NYC Pet Law

 If the dog growls or acts defensive, they will likely reject your application.

-Check out our other tips for owning a dog in NYC.
+Check out our other tips for owning a dog in NYC to save money and stress.

 2. Ask Your Landlord (Nicely)